NHSDigital/ASC_LA_Peer_Groups/README.md

 ## Contributors

-This codebase was originally developed by [Harriet Sands](https://github.com/harrietrs) and [Will Poulett](https://github.com/willpoulett), with help from the Adult Social Care Team at NHS England.
+This codebase was originally developed by data scientists at NHS England: [Harriet Sands](https://github.com/harrietrs) and [Will Poulett](https://github.com/willpoulett), with help from the Adult Social Care Team at NHS England.

 ## Licence